 For years I have had the pleasure of providing professional end-to-end digital media production for various clients and businesses.
-I create custom content through video production, photography, branded content, drone services, & more.
+I create custom content through video production, photography, branded content, licensed drone services, & more.

 I have recently produced and created content for the Nevada Gold Mines, Economic Geological Society, Buddies Brand, and Copy Accelerator.

 Services I provide include drone photography and videography, video editing, event photography, portrait photography, podcast producing and editing, brand content, documentary film, and more.

 In the fall of 2015, I began attending San Francisco State University and graduated in 2019.
 I earned a Bachelor of Arts in Cinema, with an emphasis in documentary film & cinematography.

 In 2020, I joined Group Nine Media as an Associate Producer.
 I helped to create original branded content for THRILLIST, SEEKER, NOWTHIS, & DODO.
 We partnered with clients such as Nissan, Lays, Microsoft, & More.

 Since then, I have partnered with brands like JAMES BLAND PRODUCTIONS, RED PANEL CREATIVE, BLEND LABS INC., SPG EDU INC., & More.

 In 2018, my passion projects began to focus on short-form documentary narratives.
 For many reasons, the documentary titled "Liu Shou / Left Behind Children" is the work I am most proud of; the film was awarded an achievement in "PRODUCTION" at THE 59th annual Film Finals hosted by the San Francisco State University Cinema Department.
 In addition, the movie "Left Behind Children" was screened at the Poppy Jasper 2021 International Film Festival.
 I was the Director of Photography and the lead camera operator, working alongside a fantastic crew, including three others and two translators.
 I believe it is the best example of my documentary cinematography work and style.